 The project will be led by Mr Sambrook.

 Parents will also have to commit to making sure they can transport and accompany their children to ALL the planned Greenpower race meetings.
-South Park plan to attend three official races in the south east of England over the summer term 2019.
-These take place in Luton, Essex and Surrey, so a car and an early start will be necessary.
+These take place in the South East of England, so a car to get there and a very early start will be necessary.

 SUPPORT THE TEAM

-Children throughout the rest of the school will be involved in designing the car bodywork, promoting the team in the wider community, and observing the construction and testing of the vehicle at school.
+Children throughout the school will be involved in designing the car bodywork, promoting the team in the wider community, and observing the construction and testing of the vehicle at school.

 Everyone at South Park is more than welcome to attend the official race meetings with their families to support the team.
 It will be a fabulous and exciting day out!